-For examples on how to format your résumé, cover letter, and some action phrases that will help improve your résumé
+Examples on how to format your résumé, cover letter, and some action phrases that will help improve your résumé.
+If you are having trouble creating or updating your resume, drop by the Career Development Hub (Melrose Hall 010) and we will be glad to assist you!

 To sell anything, you must advertise.
 Your résumé advertises YOU.
 A well-written résumé will not only get you a job interview but also help you organize your thoughts going into that interview.